The doctrine

 The Agent Management Method

 Nine principles for running fleets of AI agents the way great organizations have always run people.
-This is the doctrine Vivari is built on — useful whether or not you ever use Vivari.
+This is the doctrine Vivari is built on.
+It should be useful whether or not you ever use Vivari.

 01Context before work

 Never let an agent start cold.
-A brilliant stranger interrogating your repository from zero will be confidently wrong about your conventions, your history, and your landmines — every single session.
-Onboarding is not a nicety; it is the difference between an agent that ships your intent and an agent that ships plausible fiction.
+A brilliant stranger interrogating your repository from zero will be confidently wrong about your conventions, history, and landmines, every session.
+Onboarding is the difference between an agent that ships your intent and an agent that ships plausible fiction.
 Give every agent a briefing it can trust before it touches anything.

-"Remembers everything" is a warehouse, not a colleague.
-Real memory is retrieval judgment: knowing what to surface, when, triggered by what, at what depth.
+"Remembers everything" describes a warehouse.
+A colleague has judgment, and real memory is that judgment applied to retrieval: knowing what to surface, when, triggered by what, at what depth.
 And memory has classes that must never be pooled: a learned preference should bend under context; a hard gate must never bend; standards and rules sit in between.
-What one agent learns on Tuesday, the right agent should know on Wednesday — at the right level of detail, and not one word more.
+What one agent learns on Tuesday, the right agent should know on Wednesday, at the right level of detail, and not one word more.

 03Permission follows role

-Nobody hands the new hire production keys on day one — yet the industry default for agents is everything, everywhere, immediately.
-Invert it: each agent ships as a package — role, instructions, and a permission profile scoped to its niche.
-A reviewer that cannot write.
-A writer that cannot deploy.
-Scope is not distrust; scope is what makes delegation safe enough to be generous with.
+Nobody hands the new hire production keys on day one, yet the industry default for agents is everything, everywhere, immediately.
+Invert it: each agent ships as an archetype, a role that scopes what it may touch, plus the instructions and defaults for its niche.
+A reviewer gets a role that cannot write; a writer gets one that cannot deploy.
+Scope is what makes delegation safe enough to be generous with.

 04Evidence over opinions

-When an agent's change is risky, the review must produce evidence, not vibes — and an LLM reviewing an LLM produces vibes with confidence.
-Deterministic checks against your own history ("these files change together in 14 of 15 commits; this diff touches one") give you findings that are reproducible, traceable, and defensible in an audit.
+When an agent's change is risky, the review must produce evidence, and an LLM reviewing an LLM produces confidence without it.
+Deterministic checks against your own history (a check like "these files change together in 14 of 15 commits; this diff touches one") give you findings that are reproducible, traceable, and defensible in an audit.
 Save the model's judgment for the work; let facts judge the risk.

 05Review at both ends